telefonicaid/fiware-orion/doc/manuals/user/mqtt_notifications.md

 ## Custom notifications

-Custom notifications (described in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable)) in MQTT subscriptions work the same as in HTTP subscriptions, taking into account the following:
+Custom notifications (described in [this section of the Orion API specification](../orion-api.md#custom-notifications)) in MQTT subscriptions work the same as in HTTP subscriptions, taking into account the following:

 * `mqttCustom` is used instead of `httpCustom`